Omelettes are a great option when it comes to simple, filling and healthy meals.

 - Chop the red onion, garlic and half the spinach

-- Beat the eggs, adding skyr, salt & pepper and the chopped ingredients
+- Add skyr, salt, pepper and the chopped ingredients to the eggs

 - Pour onto a heated pan and let it cook on one side for a short time